Austionian/bl0g/content/posts/a_rust_blog_with_axum_htmx_and_cloudflare.md

 creating subpar user experiences because we don't want to deal with all the different possibilities of the client's state.
 We want to give them a SPA and make them step through it serially.

-And to do that we have to send all JS to the client, the client has to parse and execute the JS, the JS can then get the fucking state, and render the page.
+And to do that we have to send all JS to the client, the client has to parse and execute the JS, the JS can then get the state, and render the page.

 The performance you can get out of that model is capped, no matter the JS framework, no matter how much you want to make it appear like that site is performant it never will be.